 A board of supervisors is elected to plan and carry out programs to conserve natural resources in the district.
 Membership of the first Board of Supervisors consisted of Myrlin Donaldson, George Diehl, Gilman Mirehouse, Robert Mosher and Adolph Burgraff.
 Brick Vaughn served as the first District Secretary and Rex Campbell and Homer Turner were the first technicians with the Soil Conservation Service.

-Present Board members are Stan Frasier (Chairman), Scott Blackman (Vice Chair), Jeff Ryan, Sarah Howe-Cobb, Ron Ingersoll, Jeanette Nordahl and Steve Granzow.
+Present Board members are Jeff Ryan (Chairman), Scott Blackman (Vice Chair), Jeanette Nordahl (treasurer), Sarah Howe-Cobb, Ron Ingersoll, Stan Frasier and Steve Granzow.
 The District was divided into supervisor areas in 1997 and every Supervisor lives in the area that they represent.
+Associate Supervisors are Karl Christians, David Martin and Alan Rollo.

 The District has been involved in the surrounding county in a multitude of ways over the years.
 Administration of the “310 Law”, the Natural Streambed and Land Preservation Act of 1975 is one of the regular District activities.
 The Sediment and Erosion Control Ordinance for Lewis & Clark County was repealed in November 2008.